compasjs/compas/docs/features/test-and-bench-runner.md

 There are two ways to run tests:

-- `yarn compas test` runs all tests in files where the name ends with `.test.js`
+- `compas test` runs all tests in files where the name ends with `.test.js`
-- `yarn compas ./path/to/file.test.js` runs a single test file, provided that the file calls `mainTestFn(import.meta)`.
+- `compas ./path/to/file.test.js` runs a single test file, provided that the file calls `mainTestFn(import.meta)`.

 Whe running all tests, Compas will automatically utilize [worker threads](https://nodejs.org/api/worker_threads.html) to do some parallel test running.
 Compas will run `cpu core count - 1` workers.
 Workers will execute a single suite and then request a new test file from the runner.
 All test suites registered by importing a test file, will run in serial on a single worker.
-Executing with `yarn compas test --serial` will disable the workers and run all test suite in a single process.
+Executing with `compas test --serial` will disable the workers and run all test suite in a single process.

-The `--watch` feature can also be used, via `yarn compas test --watch` or `yarn compas --watch ./path/to/file.test.js`.
+The `--watch` feature can also be used, via `compas test --watch` or `compas --watch ./path/to/file.test.js`.
 The test runner will then restart when a JavaScript or json file is changed.

 ### Config